Criminal Defence for Match-Fixing and Sports Corruption

 Criminal Route and Sporting Discipline: Why There Is No Double Punishment

-A single fixing scheme can trigger two parallel responses: that of the State, through the criminal process, and that of the sporting system itself, through the disciplinary regime of the federations and, where applicable, the Administrative Sports Tribunal.
+A single fixing scheme can trigger two parallel responses: that of the State, through the criminal proceedings, and that of the sporting system itself, through the disciplinary regime of the federations and, where applicable, the Administrative Sports Tribunal.
 Against the intuitive notion that this breaches the non bis in idem principle, settled doctrine accepts that both sanctions are compatible because they rest on different foundations.
 The sporting disciplinary sanction is grounded in a special relationship of subjection, arising from the federative licence and from voluntary membership of a competitive structure with its own integrity rules.
 The criminal penalty, by contrast, expresses the State's general power to punish in order to protect a socially significant legal interest: the integrity of professional competition.

 In practice, this means an athlete, referee or executive may face a federative suspension and criminal proceedings at the same time, with neither excluding the other.
 The defence must manage both fronts in a coordinated way, ensuring that statements and documents filed in the disciplinary file do not compromise the position in the criminal forum, and bearing in mind the different standards of proof and time limits of each route.
 It is also worth weighing the impact of the administrative ruling on the criminal account of the facts, while remembering that res judicata operates only in a limited way between orders with distinct foundations.